malramsay64/phd-thesis/03_Dynamics/results.md

 ![The Mean Squared Displacment of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note that both axes are plotted using a logarithmic scale.](../Projects/Dynamics/figures/thesis/mean-squared-displacement.pdf){width=80%}
+Note the logarithmic scale of both axes.
+](../Projects/Dynamics/figures/thesis/mean-squared-displacement.pdf){width=80%}

 At high temperatures the MSD moves from the ballistic regime, where the particles haven't collided